PortalNetwork/bcns/docs/INTRODUCTION.md

 Top-level domains, like `.bch` are owned by smart contracts called registrars, which specify rules governing the allocation of their subdomains.
 Anyone may, by following the rules imposed by these registrar contracts, obtain ownership of a second-level domain for their own use.

+## What is Omni Layer
+The Omni Layer is a communications protocol that uses the Bitcoin block chain to enable features such as smart contracts, user currencies and decentralized peer-to-peer exchanges.
+A common analogy that is used to describe the relation of the Omni Layer to Bitcoin is that of HTTP to TCP/IP: HTTP, like the Omni Layer, is the application layer to the more fundamental transport and internet layer of TCP/IP, like Bitcoin.

 ## Why we need BCNS?
 Blockchain addresses are not friendly enough to humans, the hash addresses are too long, hard to remember, and not easy to identify which is correct or incorrect.